Photon-Data/photon-hdf5/docs/phdata.rst

 Optional if there is only 1 detector, otherwise mandatory:

 - **detectors**: (array of integers) :ref:`detector IDs<record_ids>` for each timestamp.
-  Must be teh same length as ``timestamps``.
+  Must be the same length as ``timestamps``.
 Typical data-type uint8.

 When the dataset contains TCSPC or nanotime information (i.e. arrival time of each photon with respect to a laser pulse), the following